The Lov\'asz Theta Function for Recovering Planted Clique Covers and Graph Colorings: Introduction

-An important property of $\vartheta(G)$ -- often referred to as the ``sandwich theorem'' -- is that it is a lower bound to the clique cover number and an upper bound to the stability~{number \cite{theta}} \beq \alpha(G) \leq \lt (G) \leq \overline{\chi}(G). \eeq The Lov\'asz theta function is the solution of a semidefinite program (SDP), and hence computable in polynomial time \cite{NesNem:94,Ren:01} -- this stands in sharp contrast with the stability number and the chromatic number of a graph, both of which are NP-hard to compute.
+An important property of $\vartheta(G)$ -- often referred to as the ``sandwich theorem'' -- is that it is a lower bound to the clique cover number and an upper bound to the stability~{number \cite{theta}} \beq \alpha(G) = \omega(\overline{G}) \leq \lt (G) \leq \overline{\chi}(G). \eeq Here, $\alpha(G)$ denotes the size of the largest subset of vertices of $G$ that are not adjacent, which, by taking complements, is equal to the size of the largest clique in $\overline{G}$, denoted by $\omega(\overline{G})$.
+The Lov\'asz theta function is the solution of a semidefinite program (SDP), and hence computable in polynomial time \cite{NesNem:94,Ren:01} -- this stands in sharp contrast with the stability number and the chromatic number of a graph, both of which are NP-hard to compute.
 In particular, the sandwich theorem has important consequences for {\em perfect} graphs -- these are graphs for which, in every induced subgraph of $G$, the chromatic number equals the size of the maximum clique.
-For such graphs, one has $\omega(G) = \lt(G) = \chi(G)$, and thus the clique number and the chromatic number of any perfect graph can be computed efficiently in polynomial time.
+For such graphs, one has $\omega(G) = \lt(\overline{G}) = \chi(G)$, and thus the clique number and the chromatic number of any perfect graph can be computed efficiently in polynomial time.
 One can also obtain the minimal clique covers and colorings for such graphs tractably -- see, e.g., \cite[Section 6.3.2]{monique}.
+More broadly, the Lov\'asz theta function has important connections to a number of combinatorial and information theoretic properties of $G$, and one of the aims our work is to draw attention to the fact that the Lov\'asz theta function is also a powerful convex relaxation for recovering clique covers.

+\paragraph{Related work.} Our work is closely related to the literature on clustering and community detection problems.
+Concretely, consider a network where the presence of an edge (or possibly the size of its edge weight) models the strength of association between two nodes.
+The graph clustering task concerns grouping these nodes into subsets -- often called {\em communities} -- such that the strength of association between pairs of nodes from the same subset is significantly stronger that the strength of association between pairs belonging to different subsets.
+The community detection task finds application in various fields such as sociology, physics, epidemiology, and more \cite{For:10,New:06}.
+The term {\em community detection} is perhaps often interchangeably used with {\em graph clustering}, and in what follows we refer to this body of work by community detection.

+The {\em Stochastic Block Model (SBM)} is a generative model for creating networks with pre-defined community structures studied within the community detection literature.
+In the two-community SBM, one generates associations between nodes from the same community with probability $q$, and associations between nodes from different communities with probability $p<q$.
+The SBM provides us with a concrete approach to understanding the performance of community detection algorithms on random instances, as opposed to focusing on worst-case instances, which can be overly conservative.
+The planted clique cover model we consider in this work is a special instance of the SBM with $q=1$.